AppliedAI-Org/IntelligenceHub.Documentation/docs/ReadMe.md

 ###### Base URL `/MessageHistory`

 The Message History API provides endpoints to manage message histories.
-You can retrieve messages, update or create a message history, delete an entire message history, add individual messages, or remove specific messages.
+You can retrieve messages, update or create a message history, delete an entire message history, or remove specific messages.

 ### Endpoints

 #### 1. Get Message History
-- **HTTP Request**: `GET /MessageHistory/{id}`
+- **HTTP Request**: `GET /MessageHistory/{conversationSegment}/page/{page}/count/{count}`
-- **Description**: Retrieves the message history for the specified message history identifier.
+- **Description**: Retrieves the message history for the specified conversation segment.
 - **Route Parameters**:
-  - `id` (string): The unique identifier for the message history.
+  - `conversationSegment` (string): The conversation segment identifier.
-- **Query Parameters**:
+  - `page` (integer): Page offset for pagination.
-  - `count` (integer, required): Number of messages to retrieve.
+  - `count` (integer): Number of messages to retrieve.
-  - `page` (integer, required): Page offset for pagination.
 - **Responses**:
   - `200 OK`: Returns a list of message objects.
   - `400 Bad Request`: If parameters are invalid.